Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

 It is likely that one of the main reasons you are onboarding Domotz is so that you can receive notifications (alerts) when something is not working as expected on your network.

-Monitoring your Domotz Agent
+Monitoring your Domotz Collector

 Monitoring a Specific Device